 The internet has brought new rules of engagement, requiring you to answer new questions: What will prompt a Google search by prospects?
 What search terms will they use?
 How can you hold their interest?
 Who are your real targets among the many job functions usually involved in industrial market buying decisions?

 Industrial market innovation is an exciting place to spend a career.
 And there’s great news.
 Most do it poorly.
-Certainly without the training or tools (such as VoC software, like this package from AIM) that our B2B cousins typically have.
-This is “great news” because with a little insight, we can truly excel.
+Certainly without the training or voice of the customer tools.
+This is “great news” because with a little insight, we can truly excel since the bar is so low!
 Select a couple of these barriers to address – and the ROI on your company’s efforts will be large and lasting.